M-o-a-T/venusian/README.md

 ### ven

-`ven XXX` runs `XXX` as the user "venus".
+`ven XXX` runs program `XXX` as the user "venus".
 You can use "-u NAME" to switch to a different user.

 This helper is required because a mere `sudo -u venus` doesn't connect you to the user's DBus.